Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Map-Making Algorithm

 \subsection{Simulation}

-For HP, we make use of all-sky halo catalogues produced in \citet{Takahashi2017}.
+For HP, we use all-sky halo catalogues produced in \citet{Takahashi2017}.
 The $N$-body simulations are run with \texttt{L-Gadget2} code \citep{Springel2005} and halos are identified with \texttt{Rockstar} algorithm \citep{Behroozi2013}.
 These catalogues contain halos up to the redshift $z = 3.65$ and there are 108 pseudo-independent realisations.
-We consider only halos whose virial mass is larger than $5 \times 10^{12} \, h^{-1} \, \Msun$ because the ICM model is not calibrated against low-mass halos.
-The details of simulations (box size, particle resolution, etc.) and construction of light-cone outputs are described in \citet{Takahashi2017}.
+We consider only halos whose virial mass is larger than $5 \times 10^{12} \, h^{-1} \, \Msun$ because the ICM model is not calibrated against low-mass halos.\footnote{Though the contributions from such low-mass halos to auto-correlations of the SZ effects are quite minor, the impacts on cross-correlations are not negligible.
+For example, in the case of the cross-correlation with weak lensing, even low-mass halos contribute to the signals at large scales \citep{Osato2020}.} The details of simulations (box size, particle resolution, etc.) and construction of light-cone outputs are described in \citet{Takahashi2017}.

 Since PP requires particle information, we have run $N$-body simulations using \texttt{Gadget-4} code \citep{Springel2021} to generate particle snapshots.
-First, we compute the transfer function calculated using Boltzmann code \texttt{CLASS} \citep{Blas2011} and generated initial condition at the redshift $z = 63$ using \texttt{Gadget-4} code.
+First, we compute the transfer function calculated using Boltzmann code \texttt{CLASS} \citep{Blas2011} and generated initial condition at the redshift $z = 63$ based on second-order Lagrangian perturbation theory using \texttt{Gadget-4} code.
 The length of the simulation box is $L = 1 \, h^{-1} \, \mathrm{Gpc}$, the number of particles is $1024^3$, and the mass of particle is $M_\mathrm{p} = 7.21 \times 10^{10} \, h^{-1} \, \Msun$.
 Halos are identified in the on-the-fly manner using \texttt{SubFind} algorithm \citep{Springel2001b}, and only halos whose virial mass is larger than $5 \times 10^{12} \, h^{-1} \, \Msun$ are taken into account to match with the all-sky halo catalogue.
 We simulate 5 independent boxes down to $z = 0$ with distinct initial conditions and store 10 snapshots for each run.
 We then constructed 108 light-cone outputs by stacking 10 snapshots in the line-of-sight direction.
 When stacking snapshots, we cut out half of the simulation box, i.e., $500 \times 1000 \times 1000 \, (h^{-1} \, \mathrm{Mpc})^3$, so that our light-cone output covers up to the redshift $z = 3.741$, which corresponds to the comoving distance of $5000 \, h^{-1} \, \mathrm{Mpc}$.
+The contribution from gas beyond the redshift is not incorporated, but such a contribution is negligible.